urbikn/inclusive-probing-of-gender-identity/README.md

-# inclusive-probing-of-gender-identity
-Repo for Gender Identity in Pretrained Language Models: An Inclusive Approach to Data Creation and Probing
+# Code for paper "Gender Identity in Pretrained Language Models: An Inclusive Approach to Data Creation and Probing"